webman-php/webman-manual/resource/doc/en/components/generate_error_code.md

 }
 ```

-### Usage in the code
+### Usage in Code

-In the following code, **ErrorCode::ModelAddOptionsError** represents an error code, where **ModelAddOptionsError** needs to be written by the user according to the current semantic requirements in capital letters.
+In the following code, **ErrorCode::ModelAddOptionsError** is the error code, where **ModelAddOptionsError** needs to be written by the user based on the semantic meaning with capitalization for the first letter.

-> After writing it, you may find that it cannot be used, and the corresponding error code will be generated after the next restart.
-Note that sometimes it may need to be restarted twice.
+> After writing, you will find that it cannot be used.
+It will be generated after the next restart.
+Note that sometimes it needs to be restarted twice.

 ```php
 <?php